Travelers’ Century Club: My new travelers group of 100 countries covers the scope of world and travel modes

 I recently learned the number is important.
 It led me to an exclusive travel club that caters to intrepid travelers like myself who find the best travel resources are fellow travelers.
 Last fall I joined the Travelers’ Century Club, a Cupertino, Calif.-based club for people who have been to at least 100 countries and territories.

 The list has 330 “destinations” and they use the term loosely.
 It includes states.
 Hawaii and Alaska are on the list.
 It includes Spanish islands.
-Menorca and Mallorca count as two.
-So do United Arab Emirates cities such as Dubai and Abu Dhabi.
+Menorca and Mallorca’s Balearic Islands count separate from Spain.
+United Arab Emirates cities such as Dubai and Abu Dhabi count as separate also.

 You also don’t have to do much more than touch the ground, let alone spend a night.
 They count ports-of-call and plane fuel stops, as long as you disembark and, the website says, “set foot in the territory.”
 No, I am not counting Ukraine just because I bought a bottle of vodka in Kyiv’s airport.